Spicy Indian Potatoes with Cilantro – Dhaniya Wale Aloo

 1 Tbsp Grated Onion - use any kind of fresh onion

 To Boil the Potatoes: (you may skip this step if you have boiled potatoes)

-- 1 Tsp Red Chili Powder - you can add more or reduce the quantity as per taste
+1 Tsp Red Chili Powder - use as per taste

-- 1 Tsp Salt - you can add more or reduce the quantity as per taste
+1 Tsp Salt - use as per taste

 Boil the Potatoes: (skip this step if using boiled potatoes)